 The Samsung S24C650D, a 24-inch monitor, has a bigger screen and weighs roughly 13 pounds.
 The weight of a 24-inch monitor can range from 10 to 15 pounds.

 Also Read: How To Connect Monitor Without Graphics Card?

 How Heavy Is A Monitor Arm?

+How much does a monitor weigh?
 A monitor can be fixed to a desk using a monitor arm.
 To position the monitor correctly, it often incorporates an adjustable arm.
 Knowing how much your monitor weighs before buying a component is essential because certain monitor arms also have weight restrictions.

 Although some arms can support up to 44 pounds, most can support up to 33 pounds.
 To ensure that an arm can keep your monitor, checking the weight restriction before making a purchase is essential.

 When discussing the weight of a monitor, the issue of size always comes up.
 There is no doubting that the importance of current monitors has decreased dramatically as they have grown smaller and smaller.
 Consider CRT (Cathode Ray Tube) displays as an example.